How to get a credit card with an ITIN

 Cards for building credit: If you’ve already established fair credit scores and are looking to improve them, you may also qualify for unsecured credit cards designed with that goal in mind.

-- Student credit cards: If you’re an international student without an SSN, you may be able to apply for a student credit card using your ITIN.
+- Student credit cards: Some issuers offer credit cards for international students.
+If you’re an international student without an SSN, you may be able to apply for a student credit card using your ITIN.

 Key takeaways: Getting a credit card with an ITIN

-ITINs enable people without an SSN to comply with tax rules in the U.S. In some situations, they can also be used for banking and credit applications.
+ITINs enable people without an SSN to comply with U.S. tax laws.
+In some situations, ITINs can also be used for banking and credit applications.